-Yes No Does your institution allow students to postpone enrollment after admission? x If yes, maximum period of postponement: semester to the very when you are notified nly for a full academic y next fall semester.
+Yes No Does your institution allow students to postpone admission? e enrollment after х If yes, maximum period of postponement: semester to the very when you are notified nly for a full academic y next fall semester.
 A de d that the Office of Univ ssions has granted you eferral is official only versity